Burt Bacharach, visionary pop composer, has died at 94

 Singer Jackie DeShannon was the first to record Bacharach and Hal David's colossal hit, "What The World Needs Now."
 In 2010, she told Terry Gross, host of WHYY's Fresh Air, that Burt Bacharach was exacting.
 "Sometimes, people will take liberties with the melody."
 She didn't — "Not at all.
 I learned a lot."

 Burt Bacharach has been called a visionary.
 The Library of Congress wrote that his music "set industry records and creative standards."
-He won two Oscars, two Grammys and an Emmy.
 Bacharach continued performing into his 80s.
 He worked with Elvis Costello, and was sampled by Kanye West and Jamie Foxx.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.